 About Jobsbank team

-Our small and dedicated team is made up of professionals from a variety of sectors who want to work with you to develop solutions for your business.
+Our small, dedicated team is made up of professionals from a variety of sectors who work with you to develop solutions for your business.

 Executive Director, Business Engagement & Inclusion

 With a passion for building community and driving innovation across not-for-profit, sport, education and corporate sectors, Helen comes to Jobsbank from World Vision Australia, where as Head of Strategic Alliances, she led a team building sustainable business practices to support disadvantaged populations.

 As Managing Director of the consultancy Creative Footprints Group, she led strategy creation, implementation and business engagement for a variety of organisations.
 A respected executive leader, Helen is ideally placed to help Jobsbank develop sustainable solutions for those facing barriers to employment.

 When not at work Helen spends time out in nature (preferably at the beach), or curled up with a good book.

 Customer focused and data driven, Leigh has spent the past 12 years in digital roles across a range of industries, from legal and investments to national and international retailers.

 He then landed in the not-for-profit sector four years ago with Speckle Loans, bringing a world first ethical, digital lending product to market.

 Leigh is committed to using digital and marketing for good, focusing on the “why” we do what we do.

 When not working he can be found playing, coaching or watching various sports.